wilfredinni/pysheetComments/2019/June/poetry_vscode_p1/projects-poetry-vscode-p1.md

 ### The pyproject.toml File

-The *pyproject.toml* file contains all the details and dependencies of your project:
+The *pyproject.toml* file will manage the details and dependencies of your project:

 ```
 [tool.poetry]